Affordable Care Act: Economic consequences

 In 2015 the progressive Center for Economic and Policy Research found no evidence that companies were reducing worker hours to avoid ACA requirements for employees working more than 30 hours per week.

 CBO estimated that ACA would slightly reduce the size of the labor force and number of hours worked, as some would no longer be tethered to employers for their insurance.
 Jonathan Cohn claimed that ACA's primary employment effect was to alleviate job lock and the reform's only significant employment impact was the retirement of those who were working only to stay insured.

+Abrogated Supreme Court decision

+ACA updated a portion of the False Claims Act that the United States Supreme Court interpreted in Graham County Soil & Water Conservation District v.
+United States ex rel.
+Wilson (2010).
+There, the court said that a subsection giving public officials immunity to qui tam lawsuits for false statements in "administrative" disclosures encompassed state officials as well as federal ones.
+Because of ACA, that section specifies that the immunity is limited to federal disclosures.